Web3Dave/moki-docs/sdk/getting-started.md

 # Getting Started

 :::danger Temporary Chat Wallets Only (For now)
 This SDK version is designed for temporary chat wallets.
-Use private keys used **for chat purposes only** - never enter your personal wallet keys or accounts containing funds.
+Use private keys used **for chat purposes only**, never enter your personal wallet keys or accounts containing funds.
 Future versions will support connected wallets and enable safe signing without exposing private keys.
 :::

-Welcome to the **Moki SDK** - a fast, lightweight SDK for building Web3 chat applications with end-to-end encryption.
+Welcome to the **Moki SDK**, a fast, lightweight SDK for building Web3 chat applications with end-to-end encryption.

 ## Overview